Boone emerges from the subway on the corner of Off-Off-Broadway and Canal, carrying the Banker’s Box through sweaty tourists and street hawkers.

 Red leather!

-Mona lies on the bed, projecting loud-voice exercises at the ceiling:
+Mona lies on the bed, stage-left, projecting loud-voice exercises at the ceiling:

 The lips, the teeth, the tip of the tongue!